Pompeo denounces ‘harassment’ after Democrats subpoena White House

 In their letter to acting White House Chief of Staff Mick Mulvaney, the committees demanded that he turn over the requested files by October 18.

-The subpoena followed a demand earlier on Friday for documents from Vice President Mike Pence.
+The subpoena followed a demand earlier Friday for documents from Vice President Mike Pence.

 Meanwhile, a series of text messages between US diplomats dealing with Ukraine, made public by the congressional investigators, supported Democratic accusations that Trump had illegally sought foreign help for his reelection effort.